Shipeasy

 Overrides

-Force a gate on or off for specific user IDs — for QA, dogfood, demos, and customer-specific repros.
+Force a feature flag on or off for specific user IDs — for QA, dogfood, demos, and customer-specific repros.
 Bypasses targeting and rollout.

 Production readyOn this page · 4 min readUpdated · May 15, 2026Works with · Server SDK · Browser SDK · CLI